 Because the bath is designed for operation at high temperatures, keep all flammable and meltable materials away from the bath.
 Although the bath is well insulated, top surfaces do become hot.
 Beware of the danger of accidental fluid spills.

-If used at high temperatures, a fume hood should be used to remove any vapors given off by hot bath fluid.
+A fume hood or other adequate ventilation system should be used to remove any vapors given off by hot bath fluid.
+Silicone oils require additional ventilation to prevent an oily, dirty environment.